fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 17
 ### Improving Nature
 Today we look at an interesting early connection between food, health, and technology that still influences our food choices.
 - Katherine Turner, _How the Other Half Ate_ (Ch.
-2: Factories, Railroads, and Rotary Eggbeaters), eBook pp. 40--48. [[online through UNM](https://ebookcentral.proquest.com/lib/unm/detail.action?docID=1574614)]
+2: Factories, Railroads, and Rotary Eggbeaters), eBook pp. 40--48 (read up to the "Working Class Kitchens" heading). [[online through UNM](https://ebookcentral.proquest.com/lib/unm/detail.action?docID=1574614)]
 - Sarah Pruitt, "[How an Accidental Invention Changed What Americans Eat for Breakfast](https://www.history.com/news/cereal-breakfast-origins-kellogg)"
 - [VIDEO: Nature + Technology = Health]().